 - Confirm tee times with staff, team and opposing captain.
-If re-scheduled, edit the date in GG. - Prepare a match roster online - List players in correct handicap order (refer to Interclub Rule 9.F) - o Review matchups online and print worksheet to use day of match - Verify opposing team's eligibility and LI (Low Index) - Contact the opposing captain and/or the CGA with questions/inquiries
+If re-scheduled, edit the date in GG. - Prepare match roster online & list players in correct handicap order (refer to Interclub Rule 11.A) - Review matchups online and print worksheet to use day of match - Verify opposing team's eligibility and Low Handicap IndexTM (Low H.I.)

+o Contact the opposing captain and/or the CGA with questions/inquiries 1 or 2 Days

-1 or 2 Days Prior to the Match, the Host Captain should:
+Prior to the Match, the Host Captain should:

-- Coordinate all activities with the host pro: - Discuss any local rules and document for notice to players - Ensure tees for the competition have been set correctly - Discuss social activities (if any) following play - Provide staff with pairings for scoreboard and cart signs (optional) - Generate scorecards (from GG or manually) for each foursome
+- Coordinate all activities with the host pro: o Discuss any local rules and document for notice to players - Ensure tees for the competition have been set correctly - o Discuss social activities (if any) following play - Provide staff with pairings for scoreboard and cart signs (optional) - Generate scorecards from Golf Genius for each foursome (Refer to 'Exceptional Score List' for stroke reductions)